bevyengine/bevy/docs/plugins_guidelines.md

 ## Bevy version

 Indicating which version of your plugin works with which version of bevy can be a great help for your users.
+Some of your user may be using an older version of bevy for any number of reason, you can help them finding which version of your plugin they should use.
 This can be shown as a simple table in your readme with each version of bevy with a working version of your plugin.

 |bevy|bevy_awesome_plugin|
 |---|---|
 |0.4|0.3|